SriRamya27/PESUVariance/Assignment2/ReadMe.txt

 RUN ALL PYTHON FILES WHERE THAT python FILE IS PRESENT.

-RUN THEM ALL IN ORDER YA GUYS
+RUN THEM ALL IN THIS ORDER
 -------------------------------------------------------------------------------------------------------------------

 psql -U postgres -f "C:\Users\Sravya Yepuri\Desktop\PESUVariance\Assignment2\final\pesuvariance_create.sql"